 QR5.5.3 Spin Spreads

-Magnetism differs from charge because splitting a magnet gives two more magnets, each with its own north and south pole (Figure 5.13), but dividing a polar charge gives positive and negative parts.
-And joining two small magnets gives a big one so if big magnets come from small ones, all magnetism comes from the smallest possible magnet, which is the electron.
+Magnetism differs from charge because splitting a magnet gives two more magnets, each with its own north and south pole (Figure 5.13), but dividing a positive-negative charge produces positive and negative parts.
+Also, joining two small magnets gives a big one, so big magnets come from small ones, and the smallest possible magnet is the electron.

 Figure 5.13.
 Splitting a magnet gives two magnets

 Electrons explain why metals can be magnets but not plastics.
-Copper can conduct electricity because its electrons move freely, and it becomes a magnet for the same reason.
+Copper conducts electricity because its electrons move freely, and it becomes a magnet for the same reason.
 The electrons in a metal usually point randomly but if they all point the same way, it becomes a magnet (Figure 5.14).
 In contrast, the electrons in plastics can’t move freely, so plastic can’t conduct electricity or become magnetic.
-Electrons then explain electricity and magnetism.
+Electrons then connect electricity and magnetism.

-In physics, an electron is essentially a tiny magnet, whose north pole is at right angles to its spin, and whose south pole is the opposite, so could spin cause magnetism?
+An electron is essentially a tiny magnet whose north pole is at right angles to its spin, and whose south pole is the opposite, so could spin cause magnetism?
+Quantum theory requires all matter to spin, so it is a basic property of matter, like mass and charge.
+Current physics calls spin imaginary because an electron is a point particle, so it can’t spin, but this model lets electrons spin outside space.

 Figure 5.14.
 Electrons align to give magnetism

-In contrast, particle models allow the possibility of magnetic monopoles, elementary particles with one magnetic pole.
+Particle models postulate particles with one magnetic pole called magnetic monopoles.
 Nothing in Maxwell’s equations of magnetism prohibits them, so despite no evidence, they are argued to exist (Rajantie, 2016).
-But if spin causes magnetic poles, monopoles can’t exist, so they are just another fruitless search, like that for gravitons.
+But if spin causes magnetism, monopoles don’t exist, so this is yet another fruitless standard model search, like that for gravitons.

 What then does spin do?
 By the Pauli exclusion principle, opposite-spin electrons can occupy the same point but same-spin electrons can’t.
-The reason given here is that electrons can spin into different regions of quantum space (4.7.1), so if one spins up and the other down, they don’t overlap, while same-spin electrons compete for the same space.
-Opposite spin electrons can then occupy the same point but same spin electrons can’t.
+This applies because electrons can spin into different regions of quantum space (4.7.1), so if one spins up and the other down, they don’t overlap.
+In contrast, same-spin electrons compete for the same space.
+Spin then lets opposite spin electrons occupy the same point but not same spin electrons.

-If quantum processing spreads, the distribution around a magnet includes its spin.
-It doesn’t affect gravity much but between magnets, spin has an effect.
-Between opposite magnets, opposite spins make more space available, so the quantum field deepens, but between same magnets, same-spins compete for the same space, by the Pauli principle, so the quantum field is shallower.
+Again, if matter processing spreads, so will its spin.
+It doesn’t affect gravity much but between magnets, spin interacts.
+Between opposite magnets, opposite spins co-exist so space deepens, but between same magnets, same-spins compete by the Pauli principle, so space is shallower.

-Magnets then bias the quantum field between them as charges do.
-Between opposite magnets, the deeper field lets processing overlap with less competition, so it is faster.
-The magnets then restart more often where the field is faster, so they move together, i.e. attract.
-But between same magnets, same-spins compete for the same space, so it runs slower.
-The magnets then restart more often away from each other, so they move apart, i.e. repel.
-It follows that magnets attract or repel by biasing the speed of the quantum field between them as charge does, but for a different reason.
+Opposite magnets deepen the space between them, so less competition lets the network run faster.
+The magnets restart more often where the field is faster, so they move together, i.e. attract.
+But between same magnets, same-spin processes compete for the same space so the network runs slower.
+The magnets restart more often away from each other, so they move apart, i.e. repel.
+Magnets then attract or repel by biasing the speed of the quantum field between them, just as charges do but for a different reason.

-If charge and magnetism both involve electrons, why don’t static charges affect magnets?
-If magnetism is based on spin, and charge is a processing remainder, these properties won’t interact.
+Charge and magnetism both involve electrons, so why don’t static charges affect magnets?
+If magnetism is a spin direction, and charge is a processing remainder, these properties won’t interact.
 Spin doesn’t change charge, and charge doesn’t change spin, so they don’t affect each other.

-Currents then cause magnetism because aligning an electron’s axis to move it also sets its spin, so electrons going one way spin one way, and going the other way spin the opposite.
-Equally, when a magnet moves, it acts to align the electron’s axes, so they move as a current.
+Currents cause magnetism because aligning electrons to move in a direction also makes them spin the same way, which is magnetism.
+Electrons moving in one direction down a wire spin one way, and in the other direction spin the opposite way.
+Equally, when a magnet moves, it acts to align the electron’s axes so they move as a current.

-Magnetism based on spin also suggests why it fades faster than charge.
-Charge decreases as an inverse square because it spreads on a two-dimensional sphere surface, but spin deepens space, so magnetism also spreads in another dimension.
-The effect is less between same poles, but it explains why magnetism decreases more as an inverse cube than an inverse square.
+Why then does magnetism fade faster than charge?
+Charge decreases as an inverse square because it spreads on a two-dimensional sphere surface but when spin deepens space, magnetism also spreads in a third dimension.
+The effect disappears between same poles, so magnetism fades on average more than an inverse square but less than an inverse cube.

-In this model, gravity, charge, and magnetism move objects by biasing different aspects of the same quantum field, where gravity biases its strength, and magnetism and charge both bias its speed.
-Gravity, charge, and magnetism then act at a distance, with no need for particles at all.
+In summary, gravity, charge, and magnetism move objects by biasing the quantum field, where gravity biases its strength and magnetism and charge bias its speed.
+Gravity, charge, and magnetism then all arise from the same quantum field.

 Next